pallavbakshi/rusTree/docs/src/architecture/modules.md

   - `format_nodes()`: Takes the processed nodes and applies the chosen formatter.
 For the `Cat` function, it first generates the normal tree output, then appends a "--- File Contents ---" section with the content of each file.

 This modular structure aims to make the codebase maintainable and extensible.

+## Known Architectural Issues

+### Incomplete Core Module Independence

+While the recent refactoring (commit 333f1c7) moved configuration structs from `src/config/` to `src/core/options/` to improve modularity, the core module is not yet fully independent.
+There are still some dependencies that need to be addressed:

+- The core module has dependencies on the config layer through re-exports
+- Some types and functions still reference higher-level modules
+- Complete independence would require further refactoring of the module boundaries

+This is a known limitation that may be addressed in future versions.
+For now, the library functions correctly despite these architectural imperfections.